Oļegs Laizāns

-Oļegs Laizāns (born 28 March 1987) is a Latvian football midfielder currently playing for Spartaks Jūrmula and the Latvia national football team.
+Oļegs Laizāns (born 28 March 1987) is a Latvian former professional footballer.

 Club career

 Early career, Skonto and loans

 As a young player Oļegs Laizāns played for JFC Skonto, being taken to the first team in 2005.
 He played there for 5 and a half years before being loaned to the Polish Ekstraklasa club Lechia Gdańsk and Latvian First League team FB Gulbene-2005 in 2010.
 While on loan Laizāns played 8 matches and scored 1 goal in Poland, whilst in Latvia he played 7 games and scored 4 times.
 In 2010, he helped FB Gulbene-2005 to win the Latvian First League championship and qualify for the Latvian Higher League for the first time in the history of the club.
 In 2006, he was named the best young player of the year.
 IN total over five and a half years Laizāns played 56 matches, scoring 11 goals for Skonto Riga in the Latvian football championship before being released at the start of 2011.
 With Skonto he reached the second place in the league in 2005 and was runner-up for the Latvian Cup in 2006 but didn't win any major trophies.